 Popular Manufacturer-Specific Programs for Diesel Technicians

-Universal Technical Institute (UTI) offers a 45-week Diesel Technology training program that provides foundational training for the diesel industry.7 Combining hands-on training with online learning, graduates gain the skills needed for careers in the industry.18
+UTI offers a 45-week Diesel Technology training program that provides foundational training for the diesel industry.7 Combining hands-on training with online learning, graduates gain the skills needed for careers in the industry.18

 Daimler Truck North America (DTNA) Finish First

 The DTNA Finish First program provides specialized training for brands like Western Star, Cascadia and Freightliner.
-Over 12 weeks, students learn about topics like heavy-duty truck systems, electrical and electronics troubleshooting, HVAC diagnostics and more.
+Over 12 weeks, students learn about topics like heavy-duty truck systems, electrical and electronics troubleshooting, HVAC diagnostics, and more.
 Plus, graduates earn Professional Level Technician status and come away with six certifications.

 Cummins Engines